zulip/zulip/templates/zerver/help/resolve-a-topic.md

 # Resolve a topic

-Zulip's topics are ideal for discussing workflow, including support, issues, production errors, and much more.
+Zulip's [topics](/help/about-streams-and-topics) are ideal for discussing workflow, including support, issues, production errors, and much more.

-Resolving topics can support workflow in a variety of ways, and it's common to have different policies on using it for different streams even within an organization.
-A common approach is support contexts is to mark topics as resolved when one would close a support ticket, either because the question was answered, or because investigation is complete and remaining work has been transferred to an external issue tracker.
+Resolving topics can support workflow in several ways, and it's common to have various policies on using it for different streams within an organization.
+A common approach in support contexts is to mark topics as resolved when an agent closes a support ticket.
+For example, you solve it because you answered the question or because your investigation is complete and you have transferred the remaining work to an external issue tracker.

 Marking a topic as resolved renames it (`example topic` becomes `✔ example topic`) and triggers an automated message from Notification Bot explaining that you resolved the topic.

-Users can resolve/unresolve topics when they have permission to edit the topic.
-Organization administrators can [configure who can edit topics](/help/configure-who-can-edit-topics), or turn off message editing entirely.
+Users can resolve and unresolve a topic if they have permission to edit topics.
+Organization administrators can [configure who can edit topics](/help/configure-who-can-edit-topics) or turn off message editing entirely.
 See the [guide to message and topic editing](/help/configure-message-editing-and-deletion) for the details on when topic editing is allowed.